joka42/censorator/readme.md

     -c / --casual:   [optional] Only censor exposed breasts and female genitalia

-    --stamped:       [optinal] Apply the pussy-free stamp to female genitalia
+    --stamped:       [optional] Apply the pussy-free stamp to female genitalia

-    --skip-existing: [optinal] Skip images that are already in the output directory, do not overwrite them.
+    --skip-existing: [optional] Skip images that are already in the output directory, do not overwrite them.

     --filter:        [optional] Apply a (Kalman-like) filter to the results for animated images.
 This might help to censor frames in which the neuronal net did not identify all areas of interest.